cockroachlabs/developer-success/import-backup-restore.md

 workplace-backup/2021/08/09-175343.68/data/683085785954395921.sst
 workplace-backup/2021/08/09-175343.68/data/683085785954428689.sst
 ```

-> Note: instead of using the --url flag every time you issue a command, you can define the COCKROACH_URL environment variable.
-The value of that variable will be used if the --url flag is not provided in the command.

 This list shows that I have 2 `employees` table backups, 2 `workplace` database backups and 1 full cluster backup.